hlomphosibeko/lins-api/README.md

     - Inside the axiosDefault.js I set the baseURL in order to be able to deploy

 * Combining both Django and React static files and compiling them
-* Add runtime.txt file to ensure Heroku uses the correct version of Python to deploy my project
+* Add runtime.txt file to ensure Heroku uses the correct version of Python (3.12.8) to deploy my project
-* Test functionality of the URL
+* Test functionality of the combined URL
 * On the Heroku App, inside Settings, add ALLOWED_HOST and CLIENT_ORIGIN inside Config Vars
 * Go to Deploy page and deploy my project.